LEADERSHIP

 Maria Teachout

 Haŋ mitakuyepi!
 Maria Teachout emáčíyapi.
 Sičháŋǧu oyate hemátaŋhaŋ.
 Hello everyone!
-My name is Maria Teachout and I’m a citizen of the Sicangu Lakota Nation of South Dakota.
-I currently live in Duluth, MN and attend the University of Minnesota Medical School, Duluth Campus.
-I grew up on the Rosebud Sioux Reservation and received my B.S in Mathematics with a minor in Statistics and Economics, as well as my M.S. in Data Science, both from South Dakota State University in Brookings, SD.
-I have a particular passion for Indigenous health and traditional Native medicine as well as wilderness medicine.
+My name is Maria Teachout and I’m a citizen of the Sicangu Lakota Nation.
+I attend the University of Minnesota Medical School, but am currently doing a dermatology fellowship.
+I grew up on the Rosebud Sioux Reservation and earned my undergraduate and graduate degrees from South Dakota State University in Brookings, SD.
 I love connecting with other Native medical students across the country, and being a member of ANAMS has played a huge part in helping me form lifelong connections and friendships.
-In my free time, I enjoy being outside in nature with my dog, photography, and baking cakes.
-Please feel free to reach out to me at teach033@d.umn.edu. Čante wašteya nape čhiyuzepi!
+In my free time, I enjoy horse riding, reading, and doing embroidery.
+Please feel free to reach out to me at anams1975@gmail.com. Čante wašteya nape čhiyuzepi!

 Eastern Representative